 In KS4 students have five lessons per fortnight and in year 11, after their two-year course, they sit a GCSE examination.
 We currently use the AQA examination board.
-Like AQA, our objective is to enable students of all abilities to develop their French or Spanish language skills to their full potential, equipping them with the knowledge to communicate in a variety of contexts with confidence.
+Like AQA, our objective is to enable students of all abilities to develop their modern foreign language skills to their full potential, equipping them with the knowledge to communicate confidently in a variety of contexts.

 Opportunities naturally arise to explore the spiritual, moral, ethical and cultural dimensions of topics studied.
 The four skills of speaking, listening, reading and writing are tested by final examination in May of year 11.
-Regular revision sessions are run for Year 11 in both French and Spanish.
+Regular revision sessions are run for Year 11.